matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 There is no compositional algebra in programming languages for information.
-So we are taking these constructs that I think were there for other purposes, we have to use them because it is all we are given, and it is what is idiomatic.
+So we are taking these constructs that I think were there for other purposes.
+We have to use them because it is all we were given, and it is what is idiomatic.
 Take out a class, take out a type, and do this thing.

 But the most important thing is that the aggregates determine the